OmarThinks/django-cheat-sheet/lessons/3_rest/lessons/4_views.md

 class ListUsers(APIView):
     """
     View to list all users in the system.

-    * Requires token authentication.
-    * Only admin users are able to access this view.
     """
-    authentication_classes = [authentication.TokenAuthentication]
-    permission_classes = [permissions.IsAdminUser]

     def get(self, request, format=None):
         """
         Return a list of all users.